 The evening will include a new segment One History and a Lie, where audience members try to figure out which tidbits of history are true and which ones are fake.
 We’re also bringing back the popular Clark County Trivia with a twist!
 This month the audience will play against CCHM staff as they try to answer questions about Clark County and beyond.

 Admission to History on Tap is $15 in advance, $18 at the door.
 Tickets can be purchased at the Kiggins Theatre Box Office or online at kigginstheatre.com/movies/history-on-tap.
 For the safety of staff, patrons, and our families, Kiggins Theatre and CCHM require proof of vaccination for admission to the event.

-Special thanks to our sponsors Zzeplin, the Vancouver Downtown Association, Mickler & Associates, Lymantria Consulting, and Barlow’s Brewery.
-Program support provided by Wager Audio.
+The 2021 History on Tap season is brought to you by ZZEPPELIN media.
+Special thanks to all our season sponsors Vancouver’s Downtown Association, Mickler & Associates, and Barlow’s Brewery.
+Program support provided by Wager Audio and Missy Fant Photography.

 For more information, contact the museum at 360-993-5679 or firstname.lastname@example.org.

 Proof of Covid vaccination and i.d. required.
 Masks are also required whenever not actively consuming food or drink.
 Please visit our website for more information.

 No cash refunds.
 Passes for future shows will be offered to those who bought advance tickets at Management’s discretion.